Aurumaker72/mupen-lua-ugui/README.md

   - Mock subsystems
 - Host-authoritative
   - Invokable anytime and anywhere
-  - No copies or mutation of application state
   - No global pollution - only necessary components are exposed as tables
 - Fast
   - Shallow callstacks